For people using the Gartner Magic Quadrant to shortlist CMS platforms, we tend to find that initial research leads to more questions than answers.

 For businesses needing eCommerce integrated with a large installation of Dynamics, Sitecore should certainly be considered.
 Conversely, people wanting a CMS for a relatively straightforward project with a modest budget and a few integrations should be looking at Sitefinity and Kentico.

 If in the early stages of platform selection I’d be keeping an eye on Episerver too.
-It’s the platform which seems to be moving fastest and might offer a good alternative to Magento at enterprise level.
+It’s the platform which seems to be moving fastest and might offer a good alternative to Magento at an enterprise level.

 Click here to watch the replay of our recent ‘What is the Best eCommerce Solution’ Webinar.